RaJiska/BeyondPaste/README.md

 # BeyondPaste
 Simple self hosted Pastebin-like tool allowing you to have the pastes uploaded on your own server.
 Running on PHP7, it is using Bootstrap 4 for its frontend, Geshi for the syntax highlighting.

+The footer can be entirely modified, but keep in mind authors should always be credited :).

 # Features
 * Paste upload